- Teaches students:

 All other absences will result in the lesson being marked as "missed".
 A hard copy of the Studio Policies and further details will be given to the student at the first lesson.
 Please feel free to ask any questions or clarifications.

 *** Studio Equipment ***

-The studio lessons take place in a separate studio room of the house.
+The studio lessons take place in a designated area of my home.
 The room includes seating for parents to observe lessons as well as a weighted keyboard (88 keys), music stand, desk, and materials.
 No pets.
 Lots of street parking is available.
 Shopping and coffee/food located within walking distance.

 *** Specialties ***

 Other styles and genres: Musical Theatre, Jazz, Pop, and Rock.